tizzo/probo.ci/docs/build.md

 Assets is where you indicate which assets to import into this build.
 These can be any assets that you've uploaded with the [Probo Uploader](http://probo.ci/docs/uploader/).

-Please sanitize your database.
-We store your database encrypted at rest.
+We store your database encrypted at rest and we do our best to keep your data safe, but we'd rather not have your sensitive data at all if you we can avoid it.

 For example, if you need to use an asset you've uploaded with filename dev.sql.gz, start .probo.yaml file with:
 {% highlight yaml%}